anahid1988/DeepRUL/README.md

 ## A Road Map to the Repository
 This repository contains the following Python (3.8) scripts.

-1. __prepare_dara.py__: this script contains the class CMAPSS and is meant to preprocess the CMAPSS development dataset.
+1. __prepare_data.py__: this script contains the class CMAPSS and is meant to preprocess the CMAPSS development dataset.
 2. __inspect_results.py__: this script comprises functions that plot the model predictions and compare them with their actual labels.
 3. __explainability.py__: this script contains the functions I used to generate the factual and counterfactual examples.
 It also contains the method that extracts the surrogate model's time series features.